Medication Summary

 Class Summary

-Pain control is essential to quality patient care.
+Pain control is essential for quality patient care.
 It ensures patient comfort, promotes pulmonary toilet, and has sedating properties, which are beneficial for patients who have sustained trauma or have painful lesions.
 Propoxyphene products were withdrawn from the US market on November 19, 2010.
 The withdrawal was based on new data showing QT prolongation at therapeutic doses.
 For more information, see the FDA MedWatch safety information.

 Acetaminophen (Tylenol, Feverall, Aspirin Free Anacin)